 Items such as tire inflation to road selection can add up to transform even the most fuel-efficient automobiles into gas guzzlers.
-For instance, the owner of an EPA-rated 30-mpg vehicle with poor ecodriving practices could see his average fuel economy drop as low as 17 mpg.
+For instance, the owner of an EPA-rated 30-mpg vehicle with poor eco-driving practices could see his average fuel economy drop as low as 17 mpg.

-The government-mandated Corporate Average Fuel Economy for cars was 27.5 mpg in 2011, but those numbers are determined by EPA testing and not by the actual driving experience of automobile owners.
+The government-mandated Corporate Average Fuel Economy (CAFÉ) for passenger car and light trucks for model years 2017-2021 was an average of 40-41 mpg.
+However, those numbers are determined by EPA testing and not by the actual driving experience of vehicle owners.
 The greatest factor in determining automobile transportation efficiency is vehicle occupancy.
-Since 1960, vehicle occupancy in the United States has fallen 30 percent, causing the average energy intensity of driving to rise by about 30 percent in turn.
+Vehicle occupancy in the United States has seen a steady decline causing the average energy intensity of driving to rise.
 Hence, there are more cars on the road with only one occupant, the driver.

 While which car you drive can make all the difference in the world, it certainly isn't the only factor in determining fuel economy.
 The simplest, most cost-effective ways to increase fuel economy is not in the hands of manufactures but drivers themselves.
-In theory, a combination of good car maintenance, smart driving and whenever possible, carpooling, can be just as powerful a fuel-saver as buying a green car.
+In theory, a combination of good car maintenance, smart driving and whenever possible, carpooling, can be just as powerful a fuel- saver as buying a green car.